-- (2) Entities and persons who have been issued permits pursuant to Section 12286. - (3) Entities outside the state who have, in effect, a federal firearms dealer's license solely for the purpose of distribution to an entity listed in paragraphs (4) to (6), inclusive. - (4) Federal law enforcement and military agencies. - (5) Law enforcement and military agencies of other states. - (6) Foreign governments and agencies approved by the United States State Department. - (b) Application for the permits, the keeping and inspection thereof, and the revocation of permits shall be undertaken in the same manner as specified in Article 3 (commencing with Section 12230) of Chapter 2. - SEC.
-11. Section 12289 of the Penal Code is amended to read: - 12289. (a) The Department of Justice shall conduct a public education and notification program regarding the registration of assault weapons and the definition of the set forth in Section 12276.1.
-The public weapons education and notification program shall include local law enforcement agencies outreach utilization of public service announcements in a variety of media approaches, to ensure maximum publicity of the limited forgiveness period of the registration requirement specified in subdivision (f) of Section 12285 consequences of nonregistration. and the The department shall develop posters describing gunowners' responsibilities under this chapter which shall be posted in a conspicuous place in every licensed gun store in the state during the forgiveness period. - (b) Any costs incurred by the Department of Justice to implement this section which cannot be absorbed by the department shall be funded from the Dealers' Record of Sale Special Account, as set forth in subdivision (d) of Section 12076, upon appropriation by the Legislature. - SEC.
+(2) Entities and persons who have been issued permits pursuant to Section 12286.

+(3) Entities outside the state who have, in effect, a federal firearms dealer's license solely for the purpose of distribution to an entity listed in paragraphs (4) to (6), inclusive.

+(4) Federal law enforcement and military agencies.

+(5) Law enforcement and military agencies of other states.

+(6) Foreign governments and agencies approved by the United States State Department.

+(b) Application for the permits, the keeping and inspection thereof, and the revocation of permits shall be undertaken in the same manner as specified in Article 3 (commencing with Section 12230) of Chapter 2.

+12289. (a) The Department of Justice shall conduct a public education and notification program regarding the registration of assault weapons and the definition of the weapons set forth in Section 12276.1.
+The public education and notification program shall include outreach to local law enforcement agencies and utilization of public service announcements in a variety of media approaches, to ensure maximum publicity of the limited forgiveness period of the registration requirement specified in subdivision (f) of Section 12285 and the consequences of nonregistration.
+The department shall develop posters describing gunowners' responsibilities under this chapter which shall be posted in a conspicuous place in every licensed gun store in the state during the forgiveness period.

+(b) Any costs incurred by the Department of Justice to implement this section which cannot be absorbed by the department shall be funded from the Dealers' Record of Sale Special Account, as set forth in subdivision (d) of Section 12076, upon appropriation by the Legislature.

+SEC.
 12. It was the original intent of the Legislature in enacting Chapter 19 of the Statutes of 1989 to ban all assault weapons, regardless of their name, model number, or manufacture.
 It is the purpose of this act to effectively achieve the Legislature's intent to prohibit all assault weapons.